pluginsGLPI/doc/source/formcreator/configuration.rst

  * **Required**: **Yes**/**No**.
 When running the form a red star shows next to label of questions requiring an input.
  * **Default values**: its content depends on  the type of the question.
  * **Range Min/Max**: Restricts the value to the given range when runnung the form.
  * **Additional validation (Regular expression)**: You may set a custom regex with a regular expression.
 Use it when other restriction methods cannot satisfy your needs.
-FormCreator automatically adds /^ on the beginning and $/ at the end.
-Therefore you cannot specify modifiers.
+Don't forget to specify the delimiters of the regex.
+You may add any modifier after the closing delimiter.

 Actors